 AVOID SALES CLICHÉ!

 I really cannot emphasize enough how important this is.
 People, and especially those making decisions in business, are NOT idiots.
 They do recognise waffle and cheesy sales tactics.
-Avoid them at all cost.
+Avoid cheesy sales lines at all cost.
 Be original, natural, polite and consultative.

 SET REALISTIC OBJECTIVES